elte-nlp/elte-nlp-course/lecture_source/nlp_17-llm_zoo.md

 ## Open Source Models

-Most of the models discussed above are closed source; often, the training data consists of proprietary corpora as well.
-There have been attempts to create free and open source LLMs:
+Many of the models discussed above are closed source; often, the training data consists of proprietary corpora as well.
+However, now there are several open source LLMs available on the Hugging Face Hub:

-- LLaMa was trained on open data, although only LLaMa 2 is free to use;
 - BLOOM is fully open source, both the data and the model.
-However, its development is finished and it is not updated further.
+However, its development is finished and it is not updated further;
+- LLaMa was trained on open data, and LLaMa 2 and above are free to use;
+- Mistral is another alternative with instruction-finetuned and MoE models available to download.

 ## LAION